prasadC12/Shop_Cart/README.md

 Project Title: ShopCart

-Technologies Used: HTML, CSS, JavaScript, Bootstrap Project Overview
+Technologies Used: HTML, CSS, JavaScript, Bootstrap

+Project Overview:

 ShopCart is a dynamic and responsive e-commerce website designed to offer a seamless shopping experience for users.
 This project aims to create an intuitive online platform where customers can browse, search, and purchase a wide range of products, from electronics to fashion, easily and securely.
 The website will be developed using HTML, CSS, JavaScript, and Bootstrap to ensure a modern, user-friendly interface that is both aesthetically pleasing and functional.
 The primary objective is to provide an engaging user experience while maintaining high performance and accessibility across various devices.

 Key Features